 Florence, often called “the birthplace of Renaissance”, “the Athens of the Middle Ages”, is one of the most charming, quaint and picturesque cities in Italy.
 The entire city, literally, feels like a piece of art with its beautiful sights, Renaissance architecture, cobblestoned streets and relaxed small-town vibe.
 There is much to see and experience here, in the capital of Tuscany, including one of the most famous churches in the world, the ‘Duomo Di Firenze’ or the Florence Duomo.

-The Florence Cathedral, although famous for it sheer size, look and beauty, has a ton of history behind it and is one of the most popular and well-respected monuments in all of Italy.
+The Florence Cathedral, although famous for its sheer size, look and beauty,it has a ton of history and is one of the most popular and well-respected monuments in all of Italy.
 The Duomo is as emblematic of Florence as the Eiffel Tower is of Paris, so a trip to this city definitely warrants a visit to this magnificent masterpiece.

 Duomo Florence Cathedral in a Nutshell

 The Cattedrale di Santa Maria del Fiore or the Florence Cathedral is a monument dedicated to the Virgin of the Flowers.
 Initially designed by Arnolfo di Cambio, the construction of this church began in 1296.
 Interestingly enough, the cathedral took 140 years to complete and the project was worked on by a number of different architects such as Giotto di Bondone, Andrea Pisano, Alberto Arnoldi.
 Out of all the people who worked on the cathedral, perhaps none are as famous as Filippo Brunelleschi, a goldsmith, who won a design competition and thus was commissioned to design and construct the dome of the church.
 Today, the Cattedrale di Santa Maria del Fiore, is the 4th largest cathedral in all of Europe, and is a UNESCO World Heritage Site.